-On April 5, 2018, Ohio State announced that an independent, external investigation is underway into allegations of sexual misconduct against a former university-employed physician.
+On April 5, 2018, Ohio State announced the initiation of an independent, external investigation into allegations of sexual misconduct against a former university-employed physician.

 According to records identified to date, Strauss: